Your relationship status

 In relation to your relationship status, the sorts of things you would need to tell us within 14 days (28 days if you live overseas or receive remote area allowance) are if:

-- the person for whom you are a trustee or carer dies; or
+• the person for whom you are a trustee or carer dies

 Usually an overpayment of pension or payment will not occur when you have met your obligations.
 However, sometimes even if you have met your obligations, an overpayment can occur because we have not been able to process the change before the next payday.
 We do our best to avoid this occurring, but it is not always possible.
 To provide you with your exact entitlement we are obliged to recover overpayments of pension or payment where they do occur.